One bite of this decadent keto gnocchi, and you’ll wonder why you’ve wasted time on any other version!

 Not feeling the brown butter sauce?
 No worries, these low carb gnocchi are begging to be covered in all sorts of scrumptious low carb sauces.
 Here are some ideas:

-- Low carb pasta sauce – make my recipe in 15 minutes!
+- Keto spaghetti sauce – make my recipe in 15 minutes!
 Or grab a jar at the store, making sure no sugar has been added.

 - Your favorite pesto recipe.
 Flavor-packed AND low carb.

-- Bolognese is another great low carb option.
+- Keto bolognese is another great low carb option.